DewofyourYouth/dew-blog/content/post/the-mashgiach/index.md

 > Every head is ailing, \
 > And every heart is sick.

 The Rosh Yeshiva, the one who sits at the head of the yeshiva, and the Mashgiach, the heart of the yeshiva, have been struck in such a short time.
 Oy!
-How far have we strayed to stricken like this!?
+How far have we strayed to be stricken like this!?

 Unfortunately, the passing of the משגיח זצ״ל didn’t come as a total surprise.
 He had a prolonged two year battle with cancer ר״ל.